 This mental health support group was specifically designed to help those vulnerable women whose mental health was negatively affected by the lockdown and the COVID-19 pandemic.
 The average number of women for each group was 10, and individual mental health consultations with professional psychologists were offered.
 Overall, we helped 38 women through our mental health support.

-We are very proud of all the work we have done so far, and even more proud to announce that we will be continuing our work in September 2021.
-The national lottery has generously awarded us £9395 to help us continue with this vital work, and we can’t wait to get back to working with our beneficiaries as soon as we can.
+We are very proud of all the work we have done so far, and even more proud to announce that our project restarted in September 2021.
+The national lottery generously awarded us £9395 to help us continue with this vital work, and we are loving being back working with our beneficiaries this Autumn.

-This time you can expect to see our Job Club, English Classes, Legal Sessions, and Mental Health Support group back up and running, with an additional tech-skills class to help migrant women build up basic computer skills that have become all the more essential during Covid-19.
+Our Job Club, English Classes, and mental health support group are up and running, and we are soon to launch an additional tech-skills class to help migrant women build up basic computer skills that have become all the more essential during Covid-19.
 Please like us on Facebook to support our charity and keep in touch with all of our upcoming events!